Lamar Odom Reveals He ‘Wants His Wife’ Khloe Kardashian Back In Interview — Watch

 OMG!
 Did we just hear that correctly?
 In one of Lamar Odom’s first post-rehab interviews, he admits that he wants ‘his wife,’ Khloe Kardashian, BACK in his life!
 The former NBA star is clearly a man in love, and we have all the romantic details right here!

 Better watch out Tristan Thompson, Lamar Odom, 37, is lusting after your woman!
 After all their ups and down, the former Lakers athlete still has eyes for Khloe Kardashian, 32, ONLY!
-The Doctors sat down with Lamar in the most tell-all interview we’ve ever heard, and with just one simple answer, he managed to set the whole internet on fire.
+The Doctors sat down with Lamar about a month ago to conduct the most tell-all interview we’ve ever heard, and with just one simple answer, he managed to set the whole internet on fire.
 “When you look at your life ahead of you, what are you looking forward to?” asked The Doctors to which Lamar replied, “Honestly, I want my wife back.”
 YOU CANNOT MAKE THIS STUFF UP!

 This would all be oh-so romantic if Khloe wasn’t currently dating another basketball hunk, Tristan.
 Our sources have been telling us that the Good American designer is head over heels in love with Tristan, which sadly means she may not take Lamar back.
 Some reports even say Khloe wants to skip the step of marriage and jump right into having kids!
 Knowing that Tristan is an athlete, we’re willing to bet his competitive spirit is through the roof.
 He most likely would NOT want to lose Khloe to her ex-hubby!